 Shape Circular Circular Circular Circular

 Size 1-2 mm 1-2 mm 1-3 mm 2-3 mm

 Color Greyish white Colorless Greyish white Red without black center

 Hemolysis ----- ----- γ-Hemolysis (Non - Hemolytic) -----

 In liquid culture media like Trypticase soy broth or Nutrient broth, the growth of the bacterium occurs as turbidity in the broth medium but the chances of contamination are high especially when the isolation is carried out from Feces specimen, commonly the Selenite F broth and Tetrathionate broth is used for the isolation of Shigella dysenteriae.

-In Blood Agar medium, the Shigella dysenteriae shows gamma hemolysis i.e. no hemolysis occur on blood agar medium, the colonies are grayish white and grows well.
+In Blood Agar medium, the Shigella dysenteriae shows gamma hemolysis i.e. no hemolysis occurs on blood agar medium, the colonies are grayish-white and grows well.

 In MacConkey Agar medium, the colonies of Shigella dysenteriae are colorless due to the lack of lactose fermentation which is of great importance in differentiating Sh. dysenteriae from other Bacteria present in the specimen, especially from Gram-positive bacteria and Escherichia coli which is lactose fermentor and gives Pink color colonies on MacConkey agar medium.